-Of course, you may wind up working a lot harder to stay upbeat than he does to be a whiner: As luck would have it, negative and positive energy are not weighted equally.
+Of course, you may wind up working a lot harder to stay upbeat than they do to be a whiner.
+As luck would have it, negative and positive energy are not weighted equally.
 “It takes about three positive experiences to cancel out one negative interaction,” Gordon says.
-So if you criticize your spouse or toss another verbal jab at him or her, you’ll need to initiate three feel-good exchanges to restore your marriage to its previous, more positive status.
+So if you criticize your spouse or toss a verbal jab at them, you’ll need to initiate three feel-good exchanges to restore your marriage to its previous, positive status.

-No matter who in your life is causing you grief, dealing with whiny, grouchy people is at best stressful and at worst destructive to your happiness.
-The secret to staying sane starts with letting go of the notion that you can reform the other person’s outlook, and focusing instead on how to keep yourself from being sucked into that quicksand of negativity.
+No matter who in your life is causing you grief, dealing with negative people is at best stressful.
+At worst, it’s destructive to your happiness.
+The secret to staying sane starts with letting go of the notion that you can reform the other person’s outlook.
+Focus instead on how to keep yourself from being sucked into that quicksand of negativity.
 “The only thing you can truly control is your own attitude,” Gordon maintains.
 “Gandhi said, ‘I will not let anyone walk through my mind with their dirty feet.’
 You can choose how much another person’s attitude affects you.”

-You knew you were signing up for richer or for poorer, in sickness and in health, but why-oh-why didn’t someone mention the whining and complaining part?
+You knew you were signing up for richer or for poorer, in sickness and in health.
+But why didn’t someone mention the whining and complaining part?

-Still, those complaints can be challenging and difficult to stop—what began as a gripe about the mess in the hallway leads to a larger whine about all the work that needs to be done on the house, followed by a gloomy recounting of financial issues preventing the work from being done, and spiraling, eventually, into a hell-in-a-handbasket premonition about the economy and job security.
-“Your No. 1 goal when you’ve got a whiner in your life is to not get trapped by them,” says Marie McIntyre, Ph.D., founder of Your Office Coach, an executive coaching company in Atlanta.
-“The problem really isn’t that they are going on and on; the problem is that you are listening.”
+It can be difficult to stop complaining.
+What began as a gripe about the mess in the hallway leads to a larger whine about all the work that needs to be done on the house, which is then followed by a gloomy recounting of financial issues preventing the work from being done.
+This spirals, eventually, into a hell-in-a-handbasket premonition about the economy and job security.
+“Your No. 1 goal when you’ve got a whiner in your life is to not get trapped by them,” says Marie McIntyre, Ph.D., owner of Your Office Coach, a career coaching service.
+“The problem really isn’t that they are going on and on.
+The problem is that you are listening.”
 Redirect the topic in a gloom-free direction, McIntyre advises.
 Take control of the conversation by saying something like, “Did I tell you about the movie I want to see this weekend?”

-While a whiny partner is generally not cause for divorce, be on the lookout for two particular griping styles that may signal something more serious.
-In his research with more than 3,000 couples, relationship expert John Gottman, Ph.D., has found that in couples with complaints that include criticism of a spouse’s personality (“You are so selfish”) and defensiveness (“It’s your fault, not mine”), there is a higher probability that the marriage will fail.
-The reason?
-This type of negativity indicates their marital bond is weak.
-(And the reverse is true: Gottman found that the more positive that a couple’s feelings are toward each other and their marriage, the more likely it is to endure.)
+While a whiny partner is generally not cause for divorce, be on the lookout for four particular griping styles that may signal something more serious.
+In his research with more than 3,000 couples, relationship expert John Gottman, Ph.D., has found that in couples whose complaints include contempt of a spouse’s behavior (“Could you be any more pathetic?”) and defensiveness (“It’s your fault, not mine”), there is a higher probability that the marriage will fail.
+(And the reverse is true.
+Gottman found that the more positive a couple’s feelings are toward each other and their marriage, the more likely it is to endure.)